-86 Legislative text Article 22 - Requirements relating to transparency (c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council, a transaction summary or overview of the main features of the securitisation, including, where applicable: (i) details regarding the structure of the deal, including the structure diagrams containing an overview of the transaction, the cash flows and the ownership structure; (ii) details regarding the exposure characteristics, cash flows, loss waterfall, credit enhancement and lic uidity support features; (iii) details regarding the voting rights of the holders of a securitisation position and their relation nship to other secured creditors; STS criteria 86. (iii) details regarding the voting rights of the holders of a securitisation position and their relationship to other secured creditors; Verified?
-Not applicable PCS Comment Not applicable.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+BACK TO TABLE OF CONTENTS Legislative text Article 22 - Requirements relating to transparency 7.1 (c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council, a transaction summary or overview of the main features of the securitisation, including, where applicable: (i) details regarding the structure of the deal, including the structure diagrams containing an overview of the transaction, the cash flows and the ownership structure; (ii) details regarding the exposure characteristics, cash flows, loss waterfall, credit enhancement and liquidity support features; (iii) details regarding the voting rights of the holders of a securitisation position and their relationship to other secured creditors; STS criteria 86. (iii) details regarding the voting rights of the holders of a securitisation position and their relationship to other secured creditors; Article 22.5. [...]
+The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form prior to notification under Article 27(1). [...]
+Not applicable to transactions with prospectus under Prospectus Directive Verified?
+PCS Comment Not applicable EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-Legislative text Article 22 - Requirements relating to transparency (c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council, a transaction summary or overview of the main features of the securitisation, including, where applicable: (i) details regarding the structure of the deal, including the structure diagrams containing an overview of the transaction, the cash flows and the ownership structure; (ii) details regarding the exposure characteristics, cash flows, loss waterfall, credit enhancement and liquidity support features; (iii) details regarding the voting rights of the holders of a securitisation position and their relationship to other secured creditors; (iv) a list of all triggers and events referred to in the documents provided in accordance with point (b) that could have a material impact on the performance of the securitisation position; STS criteria 87. (iv) a list of all triggers and events referred to in the documents provided in accordance with point (b) that could have a material impact on the performance of the securitisation position; Not applicable Verified?
-PCS Comment Not applicable.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+87 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency ; 7.1 (c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council, a transaction summary or overview of the main features of the securitisation, including, where applicable: (i) details regarding the structure of the deal, including the structure diagrams containing an overview of the transaction, the cash flows and the ownership structure;(ii) details regarding the expo characteristics, cash flows, loss waterfall, credit enhancement and liquidity support features; (iii) details regarding the voting rights of the holders of a securitisation position and their relationship to other secured creditors; (iv) a list of all triggers and events referred to in the documents provided in accordance with point (b) that could have a material impact on the performance of the securitisation position; STS criteria 87. (iv) a list of all triggers and events referred to in the documents provided in accordance with point (b) that could have a material impact on the performance of the s Article 22.5. [] The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form prior to notification under Article 27(1). [] Verified?
+Not applicable to transactions with prospectus under Prospectus Directive PCS Comment Not applicable EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-88 Legislative text

-Article 22 - Requirements relating to transparency

-(d) in the case of STS securitisations, the STS notification referred to in Article 27;

-STS criteria

-88. in the case of STS securitisations, the STS notification referred to in Article 27;

-Verified?
-Yes

-PCS Comment •

-See page 241 on STS Securitisation.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines
+88 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (d) in the case of STS securitisations, the STS notification referred to in Article 27; STS criteria 88.
+In the case of STS securitisations, the STS notification referred to in Article 27; Article 22.5. [] The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form prior to notification under Article 27(1). [] Yes Verified?
+PCS Comment See Mortgage Receivables Purchase Agreement , 6.2 (b) EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines